GonzaloQu3dena/upc-report-template/README.md

 ### 2. Formatting for Export

 <p align="justify">
-To ensure proper formatting when exporting to PDF (especially for merging later), every markdown file representing a chapter must end with the following HTML snippet to enforce a page break:
+To ensure proper formatting when exporting to PDF (especially for merging later), every markdown file representing a chapter must end with the following HTML snippet.
+This recommendation is also to separate content into different pages and structure the document better:
 </p>

 ```html